Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: Discussion

 The NIRSpec spectra used here were reduced following the procedures described in \citet{Tang2023}.
 In Fig.~\ref{fig:z8p5_lae_spec}, we show the MR grating spectra of JADES-GS-z8.5-LAE.
 Strong rest-frame optical emission lines (H$\beta$, [O~{ III}]) are clearly seen in both the prism and the G395M/F290LP spectra.
 We derive the systemic redshift $z_{\rm sys}=8.4858\pm0.0004$ by simultaneously fitting those strong rest-frame optical lines measured in G395M/F290LP spectrum with Gaussian profiles.
-The Ly$\alpha$ emission line is detected in the G140M/F070LP spectrum.
+The Ly$\alpha$ emission line of JADES-GS-z8.5-LAE is detected in the G140M/F070LP spectrum (Fig.~\ref{fig:z8p5_lae_spec}).
 We measure the Ly$\alpha$ flux by directly integrating the flux density within a $\pm1000$~km~s$^{-1}$ window, obtaining $F_{{\rm Ly}\alpha}=7.44\pm1.27\times10^{-19}$~erg~s$^{-1}$~cm$^{-2}$.
 The rest-frame UV continuum of this galaxy is below the noise fluctuation in the G140M/F070LP spectrum, but is well detected in the prism spectrum.
-We measure the continuum flux density near the Ly$\alpha$ emission from the prism spectrum following the methods in \citet{Chen2023}.
+We measure the continuum flux density near the Ly$\alpha$ emission from the prism spectrum following the methods in \citet{Chen2024}.
 We derive that the rest-frame Ly$\alpha$ EW is $21\pm4$~\AA.
 Using the peak of the Ly$\alpha$ emission line measured in the G140M/F070LP spectrum, we calculate the Ly$\alpha$ redshift $z_{{\rm Ly}\alpha}=8.4907\pm0.0005$.
 This results in a Ly$\alpha$ velocity offset $\Delta v_{{\rm Ly}\alpha}=156\pm20$~km~s$^{-1}$.
 We also constrain the Ly$\alpha$ escape fraction of JADES-GS-z8.5-LAE using the H$\beta$ emission line flux (Table~\ref{tab:z8p5_lines}).
 Assuming case B recombination with $T_{\rm e}=10^4$~K, $n_{\rm e}=10^2$~cm$^{-3}$, the intrinsic Ly$\alpha$/H$\beta$ luminosity ratio is $24.9$.
 By measuring of the H$\gamma$/H$\beta$ ratio, we derive the dust attenuation is relatively small (details in the next paragraph) and correct the observed H$\beta$ luminosity to the intrinsic value.
 Then we calculate the Ly$\alpha$ escape fraction $f_{{\rm esc,Ly}\alpha}=0.10\pm0.02$.
+The Ly$\alpha$ emission line of JADES-GS-z8.5-LAE detected in the NIRSpec spectra is $\gtrsim2000$~km~s$^{-1}$ bluewards the line shown in the VLT/SINFONI spectrum ($z=8.5549$; \citealt{Lehnert2010}), with much lower line flux and EW than those reported in \citet[][$F_{{\rm Ly}\alpha}=6.1\times10^{-18}$~erg~s$^{-1}$~cm$^{-2}$, EW$_{{\rm Ly}\alpha}\simeq200$~\AA]{Lehnert2010}.
+These results are in disagreement with \citet{Lehnert2010}, consistent with the upper limit ($F_{{\rm Ly}\alpha}<2\times10^{-18}$~erg~s$^{-1}$~cm$^{-2}$) placed in \citet{Bunker2013}.